pedrojunqueira/da-100/README.md

 - Add visualization items to reports
 	- Power BI come with a range out of the box visuals that can be selected form the visualization pane
-		- To add more visuals click on the ellipses and can chose from Marketplace or Upload a file
+		- To add more visuals click on the ellipses and you can chose from Marketplace or Upload from a file
 	- Table and Matrix
 		- Are grid like visualizations
 		- Table is simpler and summarize measures in values (measure) by a chosen dimension (column)